 Applicants who have access to independent stipend funding throughout their stay in graduate school from federal, state, industry, or private foundations should make it clear in their personal statement when applying to the PhD in CBS.
 Assistantships include a stipend, as well as a tuition waiver for graduate registration.
-Students in the College may receive funding from the following sources:
+Additional information regarding funding can be found on the Graduate School website here.
+Students in the College may receive funding from a variety of sources including: